aabmets/yfrake/docs/source/server/server_examples.rst

 ========

-Running the server programmatically with the default settings:
+Running the server programmatically:

 .. code-block:: python
-   :emphasize-lines: 2
+   :emphasize-lines: 4
    :linenos:

+   from yfrake import server

    if not server.is_running()
        server.start()